thingface/nodejs/README.md

-# NPM package for thingface platform
+# The thingface client library for NodeJS
-The thingface client library for NodeJS
+NPM Package for Thingface Platform

 ## Installation